Chennithala accuses Ker CM Vijayan of violating poll code | Politics

 Chennithala, in his letter, requested the CEO, Teeka Ram Meena to ''prohibit'' Vijayan from making statements and announcements on government initiatives and policies.

-He also requested the CEO to direct the Chief Secretary to make any routine announcements, if any.PTI LGKSS PTI PTI
+He also requested the CEO to direct the Chief Secretary to make any routine announcements, if any.PTI LGK SS PTI PTI PTI

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)